 We make sustainable products from plant-based raw materials extracted from crops and waste flows generated by agriculture and the food industry.
-The information presented in Brabant Brand Box is offered free-of-charge for positive stories about Brabant.

 Crash barriers made from roadside cuttings, building materials made from elephant grass and ingredients for paint produced from general household waste such as nappies?
 It is all happening in Brabant.
 Reducing the waste mountain, building new knowledge for a green economy and making bio-products that perform better than the traditional variants: Brabant proves that anything is possible.
 Welcome to the amazing world of the bio-based economy; the green revolution with endless application opportunities.